Syerston: Longhedge Lane

 Longhedge Lane, called Vale Road in the Enclosure Award of 1795, may have begun as a Bronze Age trackway forming part of a route linking the navigable river Welland, east of Stamford, to the river Trent.
 Its course is clearly defined from an island in the Trent, called The Nabbs, along the southern edge of the parish to the Sibthorpe boundary.
 Since the construction of RAF Syerston in 1940 the lane is no longer accessible as it crosses the airfield.

 From Sibthorpe, Longhedge Lane is easily traced, coterminous with parish boundaries, as it passes Shelton, Flawborough and Alverton on its way to Bottesford, Leicestershire.
 To the east of that village, it seems to follow a course along Muston, Easthorpe and Woolsthorpe lanes to a point in Sedgebrook parish where it joins the better known trackway Sewstern Drift (or Lane) which runs from the Stamford area of Lincolnshire, north in the direction of Newark.

 Longhedge Lane may therefore be seen as a spur to Sewstern Drift and an alternative way to reach the Trent from the south.
 At some stage, perhaps the turnpiking of the Great North Road in the 1730s and 40s, that more easterly route became preferred and Longhedge Lane sank into disuse and obscurity.

 Demographics

+The parish reported a population of 169 people at the 2021 census.

-At the 2011 census, the parish of Syerston had a resident population of 179, of whom, according to the Office for National Statistics:
+At the 2011 census, the parish of Syerston had a higher resident population of 179, of whom, according to the Office for National Statistics: